xxdcc/ctDNA_data_analysis_pipeline/README.md

         module load bwa
 ```

-**NOTE**: Check if the most recent bwa is installed
+**NOTE**: Check if the most recent BWA is installed

 ```
         bwa
 ```

-If not, download the newest one (0.7.17 on 02.02.2018) from [here](https://sourceforge.net/projects/bio-bwa/files/) and install in home directory on sm11 ($HOME/applications)
+If not, download the newest one (0.7.15 on 30.11.2016) from [here](https://sourceforge.net/projects/bio-bwa/files/) and install in home directory on sm11 ($HOME/applications)

 ```
         tar -xjf bwa-0.7.15.tar.bz2